chris-albert/ableton-ui/README.md

 You should set up an IAC Driver with AUI TX and AUI RX, and wire those into both the UI and Ableton.

+In the UI set the RX to Midi Input and the TX to Midi Output and in ableton set the RX to the Midi Output and TX to Midi Input

 ## MIDI Implementation

 ### Sysex